How-to

 Same pattern as the ASN and Path pages:

-- Ignore — hide this IP by default.
-Use for known-good egress IPs (payment gateway webhooks, health check pings) so they stop appearing in your ranked list.
+• Ignore — hide this IP by default.
+Use for known-good egress IPs (payment gateway webhooks, health check pings).

 Forensic escalation

-The continuous IPs page shows the top-N. When you need the full tuple list for a specific path — every IP that hit it over a short window — click Investigate IPs on any Path detail page.
-This opens a time-boxed sampler that captures 2,000+ unique (path, IP) tuples to KV for up to an hour, then auto-expires after 24 hours.
-See the Forensic IP sampling article for the full workflow.
+The continuous IPs page shows the top-N. When you need the full list for a specific path — every IP that hit it over a short window — click Investigate IPs on any Path detail page.
+This opens a time-boxed sampler that captures thousands of unique (path, IP) pairs for up to an hour, then auto-expires after 24 hours.
+You can also scope a forensic window to a single IP from its detail page when you need everything one client did.